 In the midst of WWII, Cronkite flew in a bombing mission over Germany and learned to fire the machine gun on a B-17.
 He also witnessed D-Day from above, covered Operation Market after landing by paraglider, and also witnessed the Battle of the Bulge.
 He truly went above and beyond for reporting that wasn’t considered a ‘puff piece.’

-“Our job is only to hold up the mirror — to tell and show the public what has happened,” he once said about a journalist’s job description.
+“Our job is only to hold up the mirror — to tell and show the public what has happened,” he once said of journalism.
 “Helping set the day’s agenda and deciding what we used and editing it, that was a journalistic high point.
 I liked reporting as well.
 Just doing the news — the live performance — wasn’t important.
 Working on the desk was.”

 Do you remember watching the news with Walter Cronkite?
 Take a look below at one of the most historic news broadcasts from Cronkite, reporting on the JFK assassination.